simmonsj330/malariaML/README.md

 The ESL-ML can be found here:
 https://github.com/caiwjohn/EPS-ML

 ## Malaria Data
 The data used comes from ESP-ML and each dataset originates from Zhu et al. and Mok et al. respectfully.
 The datasets are included in the `malaria_data` directory.

-In order to effectily run a random forest algorithm, the original malarai date, mok_meta.txt, is split into two seperate files.
-One for training and one for modeling.
+In order to effectily run a random forest algorithm, the original malarai date: mok_meta.txt and zhu_meta.txt is converted into .csv files.

 ## Dependencies
 Python3

-SkLearn
+Scikit-Learn

 ## Build Procedure
 *python3 rf_mok.py*